 As discussed above, you’ll want to use a blend of techniques to identify the right leads.
 One of the most obvious tactics is using a lead generation platform, given that these tools help you filter through countless users via highly targeted filters.

 Code Red Safety is a public safety company that provides a range of services to the construction, oil and gas, and transportation industries.

-The company had an organic idea of its ideal customer, but it needed a better way to reach key decision-makers.
-Since traditional methods weren’t possible, the team turned to UpLead to identify the right prospects and contact them.
+The company had an organic idea of its ideal customer but needed a better way to reach key decision-makers.
+Since traditional methods weren’t possible, the team turned to UpLead to identify and contact the right prospects.